mdn/content/files/en-us/learn/css/css_layout/index.md

 Before starting this module, you should already:

-1. Have basic familiarity with HTML, as discussed in the [Introduction to HTML](/en-US/docs/Learn/HTML/Introduction_to_HTML) module.
+1. Have basic familiarity with HTML, as discussed in the [Strucuring content with HTML](/en-US/docs/Learn_web_development/Core/Structuring_content) module.
-2. Be comfortable with CSS fundamentals, as discussed in [Introduction to CSS](/en-US/docs/Learn/CSS/First_steps).
+2. Be comfortable with CSS fundamentals, as discussed in [CSS Styling basics](/en-US/docs/Learn_web_development/Core/Styling_basics).
 3. Understand how to [style boxes](/en-US/docs/Learn/CSS/Building_blocks).

 > [!NOTE]